 The findings of the current investigation showed that women gender who are single in family, more advanced aged, not taking medications, living in low-income family, having concomitant type two diabetes mellitus, systemic atherosclerosis, smokers, less active participants with PADLE and who lost legs due to amputation had lower scores quality of life.
 In addition, following factors such as regularly taking medications, regularly physical and bicycle exercises, intensive training positively affected on the work or walking performance in patients with peripheral artery disease of the lower extremities.
-These finding are in line with what has been demonstrated by Aragão JA et al (Aragão 2018) who studied influence of quality of life in patients with peripheral artery disease of the lower extremities and Haga M et al (Haga 2019) who described influential factors to work performance in patients with peripheral artery disease.
+These finding are in line with what has been demonstrated by Aragão JA et al (Aragão 2018) who studied influence of quality of life in patients with peripheral artery disease to work performance in patients with peripheral artery disease.